ena-infrastructure/specifications/ena-oauth2-chaining.md

 However, the minimum requirements for establishing the cross-domain use case are as follows:

+- The authorization server in the originating domain MUST support OAuth 2.0 Token Exchange as defined in \[[RFC8693](#rfc8693)\] and as profiled by this specification.

+- The authorization server in the target domain MUST support JWT authorization grants as defined in \[[RFC7523](#rfc7523)\] and as profiled by this specification.

+- The authorization server in the originating domain MUST NOT assume that the authorization server in the target domain supports OAuth 2.0 Token Exchange.
+Authorization grants issued for cross-domain use therefore MUST NOT include constructs specific to \[[RFC8693](#rfc8693)\].

 - The key used by the authorization server in the originating domain MUST be known to the authorization server in the target domain.

 - The issuer identifier for the authorization server in the originating domain MUST be known to the authorization server in the target domain and tied to the corresponding key.